ManiacalAce/ping_pong_exercise/docs/design/architecture_possibilities.md

 # Misc Questions

+- Is the 'defense matrix' of a player a set of unique numbers or are duplicates allowed in the array (eg. depending on a 'luck' factor, ie. how lucky you were when the random number generation process happened)?
 - The size of a defending player's matrix - should this be held by the player (as the problem suggests) or the server (to prevent fraud)?